 The iconic artist has more than 150 surviving pieces of art, most of them self-portraits.
 Unlike other Mexican artists of her time, Frida didn’t paint murals.
 She focused more on her self-portraits.

 Her paintings subtly express her tragic life, but also the social standards in Mexico.
-Often, she battled with a dilemma whether to stay true to her Mexican heritage or try to blend in with the European culture.
+Often, she battled with a dilemma whether to stay true to her Mexican culture or try to blend in with the European culture.

 Fun fact: her work remained relatively unknown until the late 1970s.
 At that time, art historians and political activists rediscovered her work.
 And by the 1990s, Kahlo rose to the status of an iconic figure in history and for the Chicanos.
 The feminism movement and the LGBTQ community view her as an icon.